Dastille/Sigil-protocol/WHITEPAPER.md

 ---

+* **Cross-Protocol Embedding**: Sigil can be layered onto any file format—including MP4, PDF, DOCX, executables, and others—by embedding a deterministic transformation layer or by appending auxiliary metadata in a compliant manner.
+This enables hybrid payloads where Sigil-protected data can coexist with and enhance conventional formats without interfering with their primary function.
+Embedding maintains compatibility while granting self-verifying and regenerative capabilities.
+A toggle-based implementation allows selective embedding or external sidecar use depending on format requirements.
+Sigil can be layered onto existing file formats (e.g., MP4, PDF, DOCX) by embedding a deterministic transformation layer or auxiliary metadata.
+This enables hybrid payloads where Sigil-protected data can coexist with conventional multimedia, documents, or archive formats.
+Such embedding can preserve backward compatibility while granting self-verifying and regenerative properties to legacy formats.

 **5. Performance & Theoretical Advantage**

 Sigil balances compression efficiency with robust reconstructive fidelity.
 Its structure-aware transforms and optional residual metadata enable fragmented recovery without the need for fixed parity block layouts like Reed-Solomon or Par2.
 This allows for fault-tolerant encoding in offline or distributed workflows.
 Sigil introduces: